Disclaimer

 Third Party Links

 All links or references to other web sites are provided merely as a convenience to the user.
-Emgold has no control over the linked or referenced web sites, makes no representation or warranty regarding the completeness, accuracy or currency of the information located on the linked or referenced web sites and does not endorse the linked or referenced web sites or their content.
+Emergent has no control over the linked or referenced web sites, makes no representation or warranty regarding the completeness, accuracy or currency of the information located on the linked or referenced web sites and does not endorse the linked or referenced web sites or their content.

 Forward-Looking Statements